mcmtilman/SwiftPuLP/README.md

     }
     ```

 3. Performance compared to native Python PuLP is heavily impacted by the conversion between Swift and Python data structures.
+The CBCSolver negates this overhead by directly using PuLP's default CBC solver.

 ### Example 2: Wedding seating planning illustrating set partitioning optimization